stephgomez98/Apple-Store-Analysis/README.md

 # Cleaning Data
 - Setting proper naming conventions:

 The dataset originally used Pascal Snake Case naming conventions for each column, but I decided to switch to Snake Case naming conventions for enhanced readability.
-Snake_case not only improves readability but also makes it more straightforward to identify and understand the operations applied to the data.
+Snake_case not only improves readability but also makes easier to identify when claues and functions are used.
 ````sql
 EXEC sp_rename 'data.App_Name', 'app_name', 'COLUMN';
 EXEC sp_rename 'data.Primary_Genre', 'genre', 'COLUMN';